vitejs/vite/docs/guide/using-plugins.md

 }
 ```

-Check out [Plugins API Guide](./api-plugin.md#plugin-ordering) for detailed information, and look out for the `enforce` label and usage instructions for popular Plugins in the [Vite Rollup Plugins](https://vite-rollup-plugins.patak.dev) compatibility listing.
+Check out [Plugins API Guide](./api-plugin.md#plugin-ordering) for detailed information, and look out for the `enforce` label and usage instructions for popular plugins in the [Vite Rollup Plugins](https://vite-rollup-plugins.patak.dev) compatibility listing.

 ## Conditional Application